Introduction to Secondary Data Analysis

 Secondary data analysis depends on the data source.
 The data source is dependent on the research areas.
 For example, to understand the socioeconomic and macroeconomic policies of a country, statistical data provides the most viable option.
 If a survey is being conducted by the country for let us say voter turnout in the upcoming election.
 Then census data helps the researchers to understand the same and do secondary analysis on it.

-The following steps are being used by the researchers to carry out the secondary data analysis.
+The following steps are being used by the researchers to carry out secondary data analysis.

-- Data tracking: The researchers can use the internet to get access to state of art data collection and gathering technique for a different purpose.
+- Data tracking: The researchers can use the internet to get access to state of art data collection and gathering techniques for a different purpose.

 - Importance of data: The researchers must know the underlying processes being used during data gathering like populating sub-sampling strategies, when and how it was gathered etc.